Image of girl courtesy of Children’s Education Zone

 After a hard day’s work, you’ve got to become teacher, coach and mentor to your precious ones.
 You need to find ways and means to nurture in him or her the joy of learning while fighting fatigue.
 Exams.
 Tests.
 Music.
 Dance.
 Sports.
 CCAs.
 The list appear to never end.

-And then, of course, there is the dreaded four-letter word – PSLE – to contend with.
+And then, of course, there is the dreaded four-letter word – PSLE – as well as other major exams such as the GCE ‘O’ and GCE ‘A’ Levels to contend with.

 What can parents do to ignite the passion of their kids to study?